ThibaultJanBeyer/cheatsheets/Ruby-Cheatsheet.md

 “hello”.capitalize # “Hello”
 “Hello”.include? “i” # equals to false because there is no i in Hello
 “Hello”.gsub!(/e/, “o”) # Hollo
+"1".to_i # transform string to integer –– 1
+"test".to_sym # converts to :test
+"test".intern # :test
+:test.to_s # converts to "test"
 ```

 ##User Imput